 - 1. Subtracts the sky image from the raw image. - 2.
 Divides the result by the flatfield. - 3.
-The value of each bad pixel is replaced by a value, calculated from some neighbour pixels.
+The value of each bad pixel is replaced by a value calculated from some neighbor pixels.

-It depends on the algorithm used for the reconstruction step if it is allowed to subtract the sky background or not.
-For example, the Richardson-Lucy deconvolution algorithm uses a sky-subtracted psf but a target image which must contain the sky background.
+Whether or not you are allowed to subtract the sky background depends on the algorithm used in the reconstruction.
+For example, in the Richardson-Lucy deconvolution algorithm, the target image must contain the sky background.
 In this case, the sky background must be kept and subtracted later during the psf preprocessing step.